Design Challenge College FAQs

 If this occurs, simply update your team roster by saving an updated version in your Egnyte folder.
 There is no penalty for changes to team composition.
 Please note that if your team is invited to participate in the finals, SourceAmerica will pay for up to five students and one coach.
 Only five students from each team may present on stage.
 Many schools bring larger groups and cover additional costs themselves.

-A subject matter expert (SME) is the person with whom your team is partnered and who is experiencing an employment obstacle due to his or her disability.
+A subject matter expert (SME) is the person on your team, who is experiencing an employment obstacle due to his or her disability.
 He or she is the expert regarding his or her disability and will be your resource while testing and refining your invention.

 Students are encouraged to work with agencies affiliated with SourceAmerica.
 If you are not located near an agency, you may work with a friend, relative or person in the community who has a disability.
 But remember, your invention must apply to the workplace.
 Contact Charissa Garcia, Design Challenge project manager, for assistance.